The Pentecostal Movement has been growing within the Catholic Church, beginning in America and spreading to Ireland.

-On Pentecost Sunday 1973, the movement was strong enough to hold an open-air rally on the Hill of Slane, Co.
-Meath.
-Broadcast on 23 January 1974 this film documents this gathering and other small meetings at various locations and portrays the dedication of participants of the Pentecostal movement, young and old, religious and lay.
+On Pentecost Sunday 1973, the movement was strong enough to hold an open-air rally on the Hill of Slane, County Meath.
+Radharc were at this gathering and visited meetings at various locations to see the dedication of participants of the Pentecostal movement, young and old, religious and lay.

-Catholic Pentecostalism in Ireland, also known as Charismatic Renewal, promotes spiritual renewal within the Church and welcomes both protestant and catholic participants.
+Catholic Pentecostalism in Ireland, also known as Charismatic Renewal, promotes spiritual renewal within the Church and welcomes both Protestant and Catholic participants.
 While it was initially viewed with a degree of scepticism by some in the church, many individual priests and nuns whole-heartedly embrace it.

-‘The Turned-on People of God’ was broadcast on 23 January, 1974.
+‘Radharc: The Turned-on People of God’ was broadcast on 23 January 1974.